yo-yo-yo-jbo/hm-surf/README.md

 # HM-Surf
-Taking a screenshot and downloading it along with location extraction.
+Taking a screenshot and downloading it along with location extraction, was used in [CVE-2024-44133](https://nvd.nist.gov/vuln/detail/CVE-2024-44133).
 <pre>

       ██╗  ██╗███╗   ███╗      ███████╗██╗   ██╗██████╗ ███████╗